tariqdude/OSCR/README.md

 ## :white_check_mark: Roadmap

 Outline the future plans and upcoming features for your project, providing users with an insight into what they can expect in future releases.

+## :memo: Documentation

+Provide additional documentation or guides related to your project, such as tutorials, API references, or troubleshooting guides.

 ---